S-J-Dickson/spacebook-react/README.md

 ## Info
 The app was built on Linux ubuntu 20.04 using [react native cli](https://reactnative.dev/docs/enviroanment-setup), not Expo!
 This is because Linux provides an easier way to install and manage development dependencies like java, android studio and node.

+I decided to use Typescript to help prevent runtime errors and improve code readability.

+To improve this project, I would change all the API calls to use 'fetch' instead of Axios.
+I decided to use Axios to create classes for user management, friend management and so on to stop repeating code.
+However, the API call photo forced me to switch to fetch as the incorrect image blob was being sent to the server.

+Another improvement for this project would create unit testing and end to end testing; however, this was not in the scope of this project.

+[MAD 21-22 Assignment Spec v1 [VERIFIED].pdf](https://github.com/S-DICKSON/spacebook-react/files/8226198/MAD.21-22.Assignment.Spec.v1.VERIFIED.pdf)

 ## Repositories
 - https://github.com/S-DICKSON/spacebook-react
 - https://github.com/S-DICKSON/Spacebook